Tyler Yates: Pittsburgh Pirates

-Personal
+Personal life

 Tyler is the eldest of three brothers, including Spencer and Kirby Yates.
 Tyler and Kirby were the second pair of brothers from Hawaii to play Major League Baseball, after Bronson and Dane Sardinha.
 Since retiring from baseball, Tyler became a police officer in Kauai.
 Tyler dated Liesel throughout his professional baseball career.
 The two later married and had two children.